jogeshsingh/SDRAM-Controller/SDRAM_C/README.md

  - `Leaving the above exercise to fellow learners`

-## Implementation Details
+## Implementation Details - Single Mode access - burst - 1

   - Below are the implemented design outputs -: `FPGA` to `SDRAM` & `SDRAM to FPGA` in `ILA` -:

-  - Single Mode Acess
+  - Single Mode Access

     - This section describes the timing for `reading` and `writing` from/to single array location in `SDRAM`